Ant Control in Maryland and Virginia

 With the infamous reputation of being the most difficult species of ant to control, pharaoh ants are distinctly yellow, light brown, or red in color.
 Roughly a tenth of an inch in length, these ants have huge colonies with thousands of ants or even more in each, making their infestations very difficult to control.

-What Attracts Ants to My Maryland and Virginia Home?
+What Attracts Ants to My Home?

 Even the cleanest of homes can end up with an ant problem, as food spills and trash are not the only reasons ants can journey indoors.
 Many do, however, come inside searching for food and will stay if they find it.
 But ants are also drawn to water sources, which is why you may find them near drains or inside your dishwasher.
 Leaks in your pipes can attract ants as well.
 Your home also provides shelter from the outdoors and is especially attractive to ants during the dry season.